ShaunCurtis/Blazr.Demo.Components/Tutorials/Exploring-Components/Final-Summary.md

 You can review the official `ComponentBase` code here - https://github.com/dotnet/aspnetcore/blob/main/src/Components/Components/src/ComponentBase.cs.

-It's a black box replica, not a copy.
+What's coded here is a black box replica, not a copy.
 The public properties are identical, and provide the same functionality.
 Internally there are differences in coding patterns for certain functionality.
 The greatest divergence is in the implementation of `OnParametersSet{Async}` and `OnInitialized{Async}`

 Those differences are intentional.
 Code styles and C# functionality has changed since `ComponentBase` was first written.
 Blazor was in it's infancy.
-I hope that my code is more readable and understandable.
-You can be the judge.
+I hope my code is more readable and understandable.
+Be the judge.

 Before departing I'd like to throw a challenge at you.

 Consider this:

 How much of the functionality in the component do you use in a single component.
-How many CPU cycles [and they cost money in a hosted service environment] ar going down the drain running code that doesn't do anything.
+How many CPU cycles [and they cost money in a hosted service environment] are going down the drain running code that doesn't do anything.

 Take the time to read the following article: